Adam Levine’s Wife Behati Prinsloo Is Pregnant With Their Second Child, See Her Instagram Announcement

 News of Adam Levine’s second child should come as no surprise.
 After all, both he and his wife, Behati Prinsloo, have spoken out numerous times about their desires to have a large family.
 That said, Prinsloo was recently named as one of the returning Angels of the upcoming 2017 Victoria’s Secret Fashion Show, which is set to be filmed later this year in Shanghai, China.

-Behati Prinsloo’s pregnancy has certainly thrown a wrench into the upcoming event but thus far, the brand has remained silent in regard to her baby news.
+Behati Prinsloo’s pregnancy has certainly thrown a wrench into the upcoming event, but thus far, the brand has remained silent in regard to her baby news.

 Also remaining silent about Prinsloo’s baby news is Adam Levine, who has yet to comment on his wife’s second pregnancy.